Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 ---

-===

 Somewhere near the fallen Guernica ship?
 A girl walked up towards the ship.
 She was wearing boots, shorts, pigtails.
-She walked up towards where Guernica's shirt remains, picked up his eyepatch.
-As she walked off into the distance, the ouroboros stone, previously still have ether glowing through its veins, shut down completely.
-An object with three legs, each leg pointed like a compass{{footnote: for drawing circles, the sharp side}}, it's top flat, shaped like a cross, and four red comma-shaped dots at four sides, pointing towards its center.
-Before it fell off, the center part between its three legs had blue mist glowing.
+She walked up towards where Guernica's shirt remained, picked up his eyepatch.
+As she walked off into the distance, the ouroboros stone, previously still have ether flowing through its veins, shutted down completely.
+An object with three legs, each leg pointed like a compass{{footnote: for drawing circles, the sharp side}}, it's top flat, shaped like a cross, and four red comma-shaped dots at four sides, pointing towards its center, fell off; before, attached to the egg, the center part between its three legs had blue mist glowing.

 ---